Start Tekla Structures

 - Environment means region-specific settings and information.
 It defines, for example, which profiles, material grades, default values, drawing settings, component settings, reports, and templates are available and used for the specific region.

 - Role is a user group profile that limits the availability of files and settings in an environment.
 The user interface has been customized for each role, meaning that some of the settings that are not relevant for the specific role are hidden to make the user interface clearer and easier to use.

 - Configuration consists of a set of features that the user is entitled to based on the license agreement.
-Each configuration is meant for a specific user group, to suit the various players in the construction industry.

 If you are a company administrator, see Overview of environments, roles and licenses.

 - Start Tekla Structures by selecting it from the Windows Start menu or by double-clicking the desktop icon.

 Sign in using your Trimble Identity when prompted.